Johanna Bordewijk-Roepman

 Johanna Bordewijk-Roepman (4 August 1892 – 8 October 1971) was a Dutch composer.
-She was born in Rotterdam, and began composing in 1917 without instruction.
-In 1937 she studied orchestration with Eduard Flipse and became successful as a composer in the 1940s and 1950s.
+She was born in Rotterdam, and began composing in 1917 without formal instruction.
+In 1937, she studied orchestration with Eduard Flipse and became successful as a composer in the 1940s and 1950s.

-In August 1914 she married writer Ferdinand Bordewijk, who contributed lyrics to some of her works, and had a son Robert and daughter Nina.
+In August 1914, she married writer Ferdinand Bordewijk, who contributed lyrics to some of her works.
+They had a son Robert and daughter Nina.
 She received an award in 1943 for her Piano Sonata and died in The Hague.